 I am particularly inspired by Scandinavian / Japanese ceramics, and their clean, modern forms.
 I also enjoy experimenting with the effects of various clays, for example speckled clay, and the different effects, patterns and textures which can be made by using slip and wax resist.
 While I aim for my work to look aesthetically pleasing, functionality is more important to me.
 I love the idea of my ceramics serving a practical purpose and becoming a part of someone’s daily life and routine.
 I use high-fire stoneware so everything is completely durable and dish-washer proof - everything you see I use in my own home.

-In addition to selling ceramics via my online shop, I often have stalls at fairs.
-Please do get in touch to find out more about my ceramics and to discuss commissions.
+In addition to selling ceramics via my online shop, I often have stalls at London fairs (see 'stockists' for details of dates).

 Thanks so much for your interest in my ceramics - it means so much to me.